Caltech Campus Tour

 Is access granted to the general public on the Caltech campus?
 The general public as well as members of the campus community are invited to attend a Caltech campus tour.
 A tour of the Caltech campus can provide visitors with an insider’s perspective on what it is that makes Caltech stand out from other educational institutions, including its cutting-edge curricula, student traditions, world-class faculty, and long history of groundbreaking research.

 Additionally, they will be holding information sessions in the fall.
 On the registration form, you’ll find information about the various visit options.
-When tours and/or information sessions are offered, guests will be required to register separately to participate.
+When tours and/or information sessions are offered, guests must register separately to participate.

 Participation in student-led tours and information sessions with admissions counselors that detail undergraduate academics and student life is strongly encouraged for prospective students and their families.
 Caltech campus tour is led by current students.